NaimAyat/UCLA_CS118/Lecture2.md

     * = L / R = Packet size (bits) / Link bandwidth (bps)
   * d<sub>prop</sub> = propagation delay
     * = d / s = Length of physical link / Propagation speed in medium (~2*10<sup>8</sup> m/s)
-    * A few microsecs to hundreds of microseconds
+    * A few microseconds to hundreds of microseconds
 ## What does "real" internet delay and loss look like?
   * Traceroute program: provides delay measurement from source to router